 When it’s cold, our muscles are less flexible.
 Aches and pains can descend, and will stubbornly remain until we do something about them.

 How to beat it: Exercise.
 Yes, it’s probably the last thing you want to hear, but you’ve got to get your blood pumping to heat yourself.
 Focus on low-impact and stretching exercises to help your muscles be at their best, and avoid weight work where possible.
-You can also consider supplementing gelatin or collagen, just to keep everything running as smoothly.
+You can also consider supplementing collagen, just to keep everything running as smoothly.

 While winter is – probably – not out to ruin your life, it can make it pretty unpleasant.
-By fighting back, you can reclaim this winter as for the pretty lights and picturesque snow scenes.
+By fighting back, you can reclaim this winter as for the pretty lights and picturesque scenes.